bakeragnieszka94/portfolio/README.md

 - 📚 **Education & Youth Statistics**
   Integrate school location and attendance data to analyze the relationship between education access and youth-involved crime trends.

-- 🌦️ **Weather & Seasonal Data**
-  Add local meteorological data to assess the influence of weather and seasons on crime occurrence and type distribution.

 ---

 **Basketball Players Injury**